geetakudumula/nebius-bert-demo-gitops/README.md

-Here's a simplified, human-friendly version of your README: markdown# Nebius BERT Demo - GitOps Repository
+# Nebius BERT Demo - GitOps Repository

 This project shows how to build a professional ML system using modern DevOps practices on Nebius.ai platform.